cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 ## Building

 You can choose to build the project using Gradle or Maven.
-They will produce the same results.
-The project includes the Gradle and Maven wrappers, which will automatically download the correct version of the tools if not present on your workstation.
+The project includes both Gradle and Maven wrappers, these wrappers will automatically download required components from your chosen build tool; if not already present on your workstation.

-Notice: After you import the project to your IDE, such as Eclipse, if you choose Maven, please right-click on Project, select Maven -> "Update Project..." to fix the compile errors; if you choose Gradle, please right-click on Project, select Gradle -> "Refresh Gradle Project" to fix the compile errors.
+You can build the sample project through plug-in tooling of your chosen IDE.
+Both Gradle *buildship* and Maven *m2e* will integrate with Eclipse's "Run As..." capability allowing you to specify the required build-tasks.
+There are typically `clean bootWar` for Gradle and `clean package` for Maven, as reflected in the command line approach below.

+**Note:** If you import the project to an IDE of your choice, you might experience local project compile errors.
+To resolve these errors you should refresh your IDEs configuration.
+For example, in Eclipse: for Gradle, right-click on "Project", select "Gradle -> Refresh Gradle Project", or for Maven, right-click on "Project", select "Maven -> Update Project...".

 ### Gradle